NadijaDz/JAP_Final_Task/README.md

-# Jap task 1
+# Jap final task

 Usage Normative Calculator Application

 -You need to do the few things listed below before you can properly start the application.

--After you cloned the project, open the folder “NormativeCalculatorAPI ”, open the .sln , and in Package Manager Console type “update-database” to seed data into a database.
+-After you cloned the project, open the folder “NormativeCalculatorAPI ”, open the .sln , and in Package Manager Console choose as Default project: NormativeCalculator.Database and type
+“Update-database -Context NormativeCalculatorDBContext” to seed data into a database and also type "Update-database -Context NormativeCalculatorLoggerDBContext" for add logging.

 After that, start the project with (F5, ctrl F5).
-That project is API and on the startup, it will be Swagger with implemented endpoints ready for testing and use.
+That project is API and on the startup, it will be Swagger where you need to authorized for some endpoints.
+You can do that on click button Authorize and Login with Google Account.

 -After you started the Web API project, now you can open the folder “NormativeCalculatorUI/client”.
 Open this folder in Visual Studio Code.
 Open Terminal and use the command below for installing workspace npm dependencies: